kensave/LanguageSyntaxCreator/README.md

  LanguageSyntaxParser takes advantage of how flexible JSON could be and allows you to define all the Language Syntax in a JSON file by specifing the Keywords, Special Characters and Patterns of the language and avoiding you the process of creating an entire AST to parse a piece of code.

  Since it follows a pattern matching aproach you don't have to define the entire language syntax if you are going to do something simple.
-So in order to parse just the code you want, it will be required to specifuy only the syntax used by that specific piece of code.
+So in order to parse just the code you want, it will be required to specify only the syntax used by that specific piece of code.

  How Does it work?
 ===